saipasyanthi/ExpressTolling/README.md

 This is a sample Java Application (version 1.8)

-To calculate the distance and cost of a vehicle driving between the two end points from the Json file provided with the toll rate $0.25/km
+To calculate the distance and cost of a vehicle driving between the two end points from the data provided in Json file.
+The toll rate for this exercise will be $0.25/km

 ## How to Run